Kuzcoo/meteor_memo/default_route.md

 // Here we will check the existence of our templates Tinytest.add('Check Templates', test => {
-  test.isNotUndefined(typeof Template.home, '"home should exists');
+  test.isNotUndefined(typeof Template.home, '"home" should exists');
 });

 // here we will chack our routes